 Styling your kitchen and dining

-The kitchen is one of the main hubs of a house, and it is a huge selling point for buyers.
-That’s why it’s important to really “sell” your kitchen through photographs.
+The kitchen is often the heart of a home and a major selling point for buyers, making it essential to "sell" this space through photography.

 Style your coffee table